CGSmith-LLC/shipwise-api/intro-docs/ecommerce-platfroms.md

 6. For storing webhook listeners list, also use the `meta` field.

 7. When you save orders to the table `orders`, use the field `uuid` for storing the Order ID of the original E-commerce platform.

+8. Use the controller `frontend\controllers\EcommerceWebhookController` for accepting webhook requests from E-commerce platforms.

+9. Don't accept webhooks if our E-commerce Platform `is not active`.
+See `frontend\controllers\EcommerceWebhookController` -> `getEcommercePlatformByName()`.

 # E-commerce Integrations - Shopify